 Pet a cow, play with the sheep and pick apples at the OPEN FARM DAY

-On Sunday 16 September you are invited to visit one of the more than 50 farms scattered around Denmark that participate in the Open Farm Day 2018 (Åbent Landbrug ).
-Experience the modern farm, see where milk, egg, and meat comes from and get answers to the many questions city dwellers might have about farming and farm produce.
+On Sunday 18 September, you are invited to visit one of the more than 80 farms scattered around Denmark that participate in the Open Farm Day 2022 (Åbent Landbrug ).
+Find out more below.

 The article continues below.